PespeniLab/Lab_wiki/LiquidNitrogen.md

 7. Fill container ~1/4 full,

-8. Hold each sample in liquid nitrogen using long tongs until frozen in the bottom of the tube (~3-5 seconds depending on volume); make sure you're wearing protective gloves; place lid on dewar.
+8. Make sure you're wearing protective gloves; Hold each sample in liquid nitrogen using long, liquid nitrogen tongs until frozen in the bottom of the tube (~3-5 seconds depending on volume); this ensures the specimens are frozen at the bottom of the tube and can improve downstream extractions; ; place lid on dewar.

     1. turn off by tightening the knob however do NOT crank the knob closed as tight as you can- this may cause the knob to get stuck.
 Close just